Jefferies Financial Group Boosts TE Connectivity (NYSE:TEL) Price Target to $160.00

-Other analysts also recently issued research reports about the stock.
-Oppenheimer raised their price target on shares of TE Connectivity from $130.00 to $140.00 and gave the stock an “outperform” rating in a report on Thursday.
-Truist Securities raised their price target on shares of TE Connectivity from $131.00 to $139.00 and gave the stock a “hold” rating in a report on Thursday.
-UBS Group raised their price target on shares of TE Connectivity from $135.00 to $150.00 and gave the stock a “buy” rating in a report on Thursday, January 28th.
-Morgan Stanley raised their price target on shares of TE Connectivity from $127.00 to $135.00 and gave the stock an “equal weight” rating in a report on Thursday.
-Finally, Robert W. Baird raised their price target on shares of TE Connectivity from $142.00 to $145.00 and gave the stock an “outperform” rating in a report on Thursday.
-Six research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-The stock presently has an average rating of “Buy” and a consensus target price of $208.31.
+Other equities analysts have also recently issued reports about the company.
+UBS Group boosted their target price on TE Connectivity from $135.00 to $150.00 and gave the stock a buy rating in a research report on Thursday, January 28th.
+Robert W. Baird boosted their target price on TE Connectivity from $142.00 to $145.00 and gave the stock an outperform rating in a research report on Thursday, April 22nd.
+Morgan Stanley boosted their target price on TE Connectivity from $127.00 to $135.00 and gave the stock an equal weight rating in a research report on Thursday, April 22nd.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on TE Connectivity from $130.00 to $145.00 in a report on Thursday, April 22nd.
+Finally, Truist upped their price objective on TE Connectivity from $139.00 to $1,315.00 in a report on Thursday, April 22nd.
+Six research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+The company presently has an average rating of Buy and a consensus price target of $208.31.

+The firm also recently declared a quarterly dividend, which will be paid on Friday, March 4th.
+Shareholders of record on Friday, February 18th will be given a dividend of $0.50 per share.
+This represents a $2.00 dividend on an annualized basis and a yield of 1.46%.
+The ex-dividend date is Thursday, February 17th.
+TE Connectivity’s payout ratio is 45.07%.

-In other news, insider Steven T. Merkt sold 142,545 shares of TE Connectivity stock in a transaction on Monday, February 22nd.
-The shares were sold at an average price of $130.53, for a total transaction of $18,606,398.85.
-Following the completion of the sale, the insider now directly owns 115,450 shares of the company’s stock, valued at approximately $15,069,688.50.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, SVP Tim Murphy sold 5,000 shares of TE Connectivity stock in a transaction on Monday, February 1st.
-The stock was sold at an average price of $122.19, for a total transaction of $610,950.00.
-Following the sale, the senior vice president now directly owns 14,741 shares of the company’s stock, valued at $1,801,202.79.
+In other news, SVP Robert J. Ott sold 32,500 shares of the stock in a transaction that occurred on Friday, February 19th.
+The stock was sold at an average price of $131.50, for a total value of $4,273,750.00.
+Following the completion of the transaction, the senior vice president now owns 37,357 shares of the company’s stock, valued at approximately $4,912,445.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Steven T. Merkt sold 142,545 shares of the stock in a transaction that occurred on Monday, February 22nd.
+The stock was sold at an average price of $130.53, for a total value of $18,606,398.85.
+Following the completion of the transaction, the insider now directly owns 115,450 shares of the company’s stock, valued at approximately $15,069,688.50.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 250,295 shares of company stock valued at $32,465,536.
-Insiders own 0.80% of the company’s stock.
+Insiders have sold a total of 250,295 shares of company stock valued at $32,465,536 in the last ninety days.
+0.80% of the stock is currently owned by corporate insiders.

-Several institutional investors have recently added to or reduced their stakes in TEL.
-CENTRAL TRUST Co lifted its position in TE Connectivity by 17.5% in the first quarter.
-CENTRAL TRUST Co now owns 605 shares of the electronics maker’s stock valued at $78,000 after acquiring an additional 90 shares during the last quarter.
-Robeco Institutional Asset Management B.V. lifted its position in TE Connectivity by 60.2% in the first quarter.
-Robeco Institutional Asset Management B.V. now owns 721,611 shares of the electronics maker’s stock valued at $93,168,000 after acquiring an additional 271,030 shares during the last quarter.
-Foster Victor Wealth Advisors LLC lifted its position in TE Connectivity by 2.4% in the first quarter.
-Foster Victor Wealth Advisors LLC now owns 44,151 shares of the electronics maker’s stock valued at $5,803,000 after acquiring an additional 1,040 shares during the last quarter.
-Bruderman Asset Management LLC purchased a new stake in TE Connectivity in the first quarter valued at $213,000.
-Finally, Arden Trust Co increased its stake in TE Connectivity by 24.7% in the first quarter.
-Arden Trust Co now owns 37,669 shares of the electronics maker’s stock valued at $4,864,000 after purchasing an additional 7,471 shares during the period.
-91.35% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in the company.
+CX Institutional raised its position in shares of TE Connectivity by 20.9% in the 1st quarter.
+CX Institutional now owns 498 shares of the electronics maker’s stock worth $64,000 after acquiring an additional 86 shares in the last quarter.
+NEXT Financial Group Inc grew its stake in shares of TE Connectivity by 20.2% in the 1st quarter.
+NEXT Financial Group Inc now owns 524 shares of the electronics maker’s stock worth $68,000 after buying an additional 88 shares during the last quarter.
+JJJ Advisors Inc. grew its stake in shares of TE Connectivity by 31.9% in the 1st quarter.
+JJJ Advisors Inc. now owns 364 shares of the electronics maker’s stock worth $47,000 after buying an additional 88 shares during the last quarter.
+CENTRAL TRUST Co grew its stake in shares of TE Connectivity by 17.5% in the 1st quarter.
+CENTRAL TRUST Co now owns 605 shares of the electronics maker’s stock worth $78,000 after buying an additional 90 shares during the last quarter.
+Finally, Whittier Trust Co. grew its stake in shares of TE Connectivity by 0.7% in the 1st quarter.
+Whittier Trust Co. now owns 14,495 shares of the electronics maker’s stock worth $1,871,000 after buying an additional 95 shares during the last quarter.
+91.35% of the stock is owned by hedge funds and other institutional investors.

 TE Connectivity Ltd. engages in the design and manufacture of connectivity and sensors solutions.
 It operates through the following segments: Transportation, Industrial, and Communications Solutions.
 The Transportation Solutions segment offers products that are used in the automotive, commercial transportation, and sensors markets.